dtheese/poker/README.md

 A unique integer (an "encoding") in the range 0..2,598,959 is associated with every possible 5-card poker hand (of which there are 2,598,960).
 A pre-computed lookup table (an array indexed by an encoding) is created at startup.
 Given an encoding, this lookup table returns the rank of the hand the encoding represents.

 The program then proceeds to indirectly enumerate all K-card poker hands by looping over all integers in 0..C(52,K)-1.
 Each such integer represents the unique encoding of a K-card poker hand.
 That encoding is then decoded into the K-card poker hand it represents.
 Then, each possible 5-card combination of these K cards is considered.
 Each such 5-card hand's rank is obtained by encoding that 5-card hand and using the encoding to find the 5-card hand's rank in the lookup table.
-The highest-rank of all 5-card hands contained within a K-card hand is then returned as the rank of the K-card hand.
+The highest rank of all 5-card hands contained within a K-card hand is then returned as the rank of the K-card hand.

 This program uses as many threads as the hardware it is running on will support.